MicrosoftDocs/memdocs/sccm/apps/deploy-use/configure-ios-apps-with-app-configuration-policies.md

 author: robstackmsftms.author: robstackmanager: angrobe

 ---
-# Configure iOS apps with app configuration policies in System Center Configuration Manager*Applies to: System Center Configuration Manager (Current Branch)*
+# Apply settings to iOS apps with app configuration policies in System Center Configuration Manager*Applies to: System Center Configuration Manager (Current Branch)*

-Use app configuration policies in System Center Configuration Manager (Configuration Manager) to supply settings that might be required when the user runs an app.
-For example, an app might require the user to specify these details:
+You can use app configuration policies in System Center Configuration Manager (Configuration Manager) to distribute settings that might be required when a user runs an app.
+For example, an app might require a user to specify these details:
 - A custom port number
 - Language settings
 - Security settings
 - Branding settings, like a company logo

-If the user enters the settings incorrectly, the burden to fix them falls on your help desk, and new-app deployment is slow.
+If the user enters the settings incorrectly, the burden to fix them falls on your help desk, and app deployment is slow.
 To help you prevent these problems, you can use app configuration policies to deploy required settings to users before they run the app.
 The settings are associated with a user automatically.
 The user doesn't need to take any action.
 To use an app configuration policy in Configuration Manager, instead of deploying the configuration policies directly to users and devices, you associate a policy with a deployment type when you deploy the app.
-The policy settings are used whenever the app checks for them (typically, the first time the app runs).
+The policy settings are applied whenever the app checks for them (typically, the first time the app runs).

-Currently, app configuration policies are available only on devices running iOS 8 and later, and for the following application types:
+Currently, app configuration policies are available only on devices running iOS 8 and later, and for these application types:

 - **app package for iOS (*.ipa file)**
 - **app package for iOS from App Store**